hsuanchih/SwiftyLeetCode/solutions/0236-Lowest Common Ancestor of a Binary Tree.md

 __Note:__
 * All of the nodes' values will be unique.
-* p and q are different and both values will exist in the BST.
+* p and q are different and both values will exist in the binary tree.

 ### Solution
 __O(n) Recursive:__